The Marine Mammal Explorer

 Yes.
 In Gwaii Haanas we will try fishing for halibut, lingcod, and salmon as well as crabs, when possible.
 On our Khutzeymateen and Great Bear Rainforest trips we will try fishing for Dungeness crabs and, if opportunities present themselves, for salmon and halibut.
 If you want to participate in fishing you must purchase a saltwater fishing license before you arrive at the boat.

 Hiking boots are not necessary on any of our trips – they are heavy and add to your overall weight.
-Every time you leave the sailboat and get into the zodiac to go ashore you will wear your rubber boots.
+Every time you leave the Afterglow I and get into the zodiac to go ashore you will wear your rubber boots.
 For most people on the short distances we walk, rubber boots work well.
-When you are on the sailboat you need comfortable shoes with a non-marking sole to wear both inside and outside.
+When you are on the Afterglow I you need comfortable shoes with a non-marking sole to wear both inside and outside.

-Please do not bring a tripod on our Khutzeymateen trips, there will be no opportunity to use it as all shooting is done from the inflatable and it is heavy on the floatplane.
+Please do not bring a tripod on our Khutzeymateen trips, there will be no opportunity to use it as all shooting is done from the inflatable and it is too heavy to bring on the float plane.
 On all other trips, you can bring a tripod and it may be useful in certain situations.
 Note that on many of our trips we follow the bears’ daily activities and therefore move about quite a lot- a beanbag can be useful when shooting from the zodiac.
 On the Great Bear Rainforest trips, we utilize bear viewing stands on the edge of the river and tripods will be useful.
-On the Marine Mammal trip it is good to have a tripod to set up on the deck of the Ocean Light II to photograph the various marine mammals.
+On the Marine Mammal trip it is good to have a tripod to set up on the deck of the Afterglow I to photograph the various marine mammals.

 Yes, the boat has a number of regular household outlets for charging batteries.
 Other electrical appliances such as hair dryers can be used but may need the generator so check with the crew before using.

 Yes, you can bring a laptop.
-The boat has an inverter with 120V power at all times.
-Remember we have strict weight limits on the floatplanes so choose your gear wisely.
+The boat has an inverter with 120V AC power at all times.
+Remember we have strict weight limits on the float planes so choose your gear wisely.

 Our absolute maximum group size is 9, however we prefer to run trips with 6-8.
 This small group size is favourable because it creates a more intimate setting and makes it easier to move as a group.